-- Is it causing me to lose sleep, lose friends or creating problems for my partner?”
+- Is it causing me to lose sleep or lose friends?”

 What happens when we ignore it?

-When we ignore unwanted behavior, it brings us stress and anxiety over time.
-When we’re going to see the offender, we feel anxiety over behavior we know is coming.
-In a casual friendship, you might decide to minimize contact or stop seeing someone whose company you don’t enjoy.
-Unfortunately, if it’s a family member avoidance may not be an option.
-When our boundaries aren’t respected resentment builds within us over time.
-Failed attempts at stopping the behavior adds to the frustration and upset.
-Unwanted behavior can range from manipulation; talking behind people’s backs; favoring some and scape-goating others, to overtly shaming and personal comments about appearance, weight, or our life choices.
+Ignoring abusive behavior causes stress and anxiety over time.
+When we see the offender, we feel anxiety over behavior we know is coming.
+In a casual friendship, you might decide to minimize contact or stop seeing someone.
+But if it’s a family member, avoidance isn’t easy.
+When our boundaries are violated, resentment builds within us over time.
+Failed attempts at stopping the behavior adds to frustration and upset.
+Unwanted behavior can range from manipulation; talking behind people’s backs; favoring some and scape-goating others, to overtly shaming and personal comments about appearance, weight, or life choices.
 Whatever offensive behavior you’re dealing with, the resulting toll is similar.
-My clients describe, anxiety, panic attacks, and over time, internalizing the feeling that we don’t deserve to be treated with respect.
+My clients describe anxiety, panic attacks and over time, internalizing the feeling that we don’t deserve to be treated with respect.

 “People should be responsible for the consequences of their own actions, words, and behavior.
-It is better self-care for us to be responsible for our behavior and resist the temptation to ignore or rescue others from the consequences of theirs”
+Self-care requires us to be responsible for our behavior and resist the temptation to rescue others from the consequences of theirs”

-I do not recommend attempting to set boundaries with an abusive individual whose behavior has been or may be violent.
+Please use caution when setting boundaries with an abusive person whose behavior has been or may be violent.
 Consider whether it is safe to provide feedback or confront the individual.
-Get advice from a trusted friend or therapist if you have any concern about your safety.
+Get advice from a trusted friend or therapist.

-This article is general in nature.
-It’s meant to cover relationships with family, friends and partners.
+This article covers relationships with family, friends and partners.
 Workplace relationships require similar strategies but employers have policy requirements for certain interventions.
-Know them before moving forward and consider speaking to someone in authority about your concerns.
+Know them before moving forward and consider speaking to someone in authority (if it’s safe) about your concerns.

 - It’s difficult.
 Self-centered people are the most difficult to set boundaries with – they tend to be determined to get their needs met at the expense of others.
 This leads them to either intentionally or unwittingly violate the boundaries of others with some frequency.